initialcommit-com/git-sim/README.md

 ## Use cases
 - Visualize Git commands to understand their effects on your repo before actually running them
 - Prevent unexpected working directory and repository states by simulating before running
-- Share visualizations (jpg image or mp4 video) of your Git commands with your team, or the world
+- Share visualizations (jpg/png image or mp4/webm video) of your Git commands with your team, or the world
 - Save visualizations as a part of your team documentation to document workflow and prevent recurring issues
-- Create static Git diagrams (jpg) or dynamic animated videos (mp4) to speed up content creation
+- Create static Git diagrams (jpg/png) or dynamic animated videos (mp4/webm) to speed up content creation
 - Help visual learners understand how Git commands work
 - Combine with bundled command [git-dummy](https://github.com/initialcommit-com/git-dummy) to generate a dummy Git repo and then simulate operations on it